Sauradeep1/CS5480-Deep-Learning--IIT-Hyd-DL-n-CV-Projects/README.md

 # IIT-Hyderabad-Projects
-IIT Hyderabad Projects in Computer Vision , NLP, RL
+IIT Hyderabad Projects in Deep Learning & Computer Vision.
+It covers the following coding Assignments :
+1. Universal Approximation Theorem using varying no of hidden units & different activation functions